-At Brandeis, I teach several courses for majors and non-majors at Brandeis.
+I teach several courses for majors and non-majors at Brandeis.
 One of my favorites is part of the new introductory biology sequence, along with Biology 14a Genetics and Genomics and Biology 15b Cells and Organisms.
 Evolution is the unifying theory of biology.
 It explains almost everything about the living world – both the diversity of life and the similarities among organisms.
-"Nothing in biology makes sense except in the light of evolution," the geneticist Theodosius Dobzhansky said famously.
+“Nothing in biology makes sense except in the light of evolution,” the geneticist Theodosius Dobzhansky said famously.

 I also teach Biology 43b Comparative Vertebrate Anatomy.
 In this class, I take a broad view of anatomy, emphasizing embryology and development, comparative anatomy, and the relationship between structure and function.
 We take time in this class to do many dissections, providing a hands-on approach to the study of anatomy.
 I also use clinical cases as a way to integrate different organ systems and consider their roles in health and disease.

 I am particularly excited about Biology 155a Project Laboratory in Genetics and Genomics.
 This course gives undergraduates a chance to do a genuine, laboratory-based research project in the context of a semester-long course.
 In addition, we take time in this class to learn to read and write research papers.
 There are also project labs focusing on neurobiology and behavior, cell biology, biochemistry, and biotechnology.

 For decades, DNA has been the focus of studies of gene expression and inheritance.
-More recently, many researchers are looking beyond DNA by studying a diverse set of phenomena that are considered epigenetic.
-These processes result in stable, often heritable changes in gene expression, but are reversible and often responsive to the environment.
+More recently, researchers are looking beyond DNA by studying a diverse set of phenomena that are considered epigenetic.
+These processes result in stable, sometimes heritable changes in gene expression, but are often reversible and responsive to the environment.
 They result not from changes in DNA sequence, but instead from modifications to DNA bases, histones, chromatin, and chromosome structure.
 Examples include imprinting, X-inactivation, trans-gene silencing, co-suppression, paramutation, and repeat-induced point mutation.